When Is the Best Time

 Location and Tips

-Sao Jorge belongs to the central islands of the Azores, and it is for sure one of the greenest and most beautiful ones.
+Sao Jorge belongs to the central islands of the Azores, and it is undoubtedly one of the greenest and most beautiful ones.
+I will share with you the most beautiful Fajãs, hikes, natural swimming pools, viewpoints, the best time to visit, and my special restaurant tip.

 Is Sao Jorge Worth Visiting?